Olcay Şahan: Trabzonspor

 On 12 January 2017, Şahan joined Trabzonspor.

 International career

-Şahan was born in Germany to parents of Turkish descent and played for the German U-17s, before switching to the Turkish federation.
+Şahan was born in Germany to parents of Turkish descent and played for the German U-17s team, before switching to the Turkish federation.
 His performances during the 2012–13 season earned him a call-up to the Turkey national team managed by Abdullah Avcı.
 On 22 March 2013, Şahan played his first international match against Andorra.
 Manager Fatih Terim selected Şahan for Turkey 2014 World Cup UEFA Group D qualifying matches.
-He was a member of the Turkish national team squad for Euro 2016.
+He was a member of the Turkey national team for Euro 2016.

 Style of play

 Şahan plays as an attacking midfielder, generally as a left winger in Turkish Super League.
 At the international level he was used as a "playmaker" by Fatih Terim.
 He is known for his quickness, pace and hardworking forms.

+Coaching career

+On 27 May 2024, Şahan was hired as the manager of TFF Second League club Altınordu.